Bread05/Epicgamergaminggamergame/README.md

 Yeah i'd like to give it a shot! what are you going to make this time ?

-i have no idea but some sort of wave based game
+i have no idea but some sort of wave based game oooh very cool do you mean like "waves" of enemies, such as space invaders?
+Maybe you can expand on "skull" I'm on the plane right now =] almost to Arizona!
+Can't wait to see you, dude!
+I rented a nice home for You and I to hang out for the day !
+We can go do anything you would like but I also was hoping you and I could work on our game a little and do some actual gaming together.
+So if you can.
+Please bring your
+Playstation with you and your computer!
+We're gonna have a good time !
+Can't wait to hang out buddy !
+As always no pressure and anything you want to do we can make it happen, and anything that you dont want to do, well, we wont haha.
+Also i just wrote this simple program for my java mid-term while i was traveling, check it out! .
+I have a 103 percent so far so hopefully my mid-term goes well.